afterthat97/cool-compiler/README.md

 #### Installing & Setup

-There are two ways to configure the environmentï¼one is to use the provided pre-configured Linux system via VirtualBox VM, the other is to install directly on your own installation of Linux (Debian-based system required).
+There are two ways to configure the environment.
+One is to use the provided pre-configured Linux system via VirtualBox VM, the other is to install directly on your own installation of Linux (Debian-based system required).
 I prefer the second choice because the download is only 5.5MB, otherwise you would need to download the whole VM image which is over 700MB.